scottyler89/dclustval/README.md

 ```
 For some reason one of the steps isn't using the set seeds, so the results are coming out slightly variable.
 That being said, above we can see that the original 10 clusters are merged down to 2 (or sometimes 3 b/c of the seed issue).

-Now we'll check out what the training distances look like, with the
+Now we'll check out what the training distances look like, with the original over-clustered results and the
 ```python
 # Now if we look at the training distances, using the final labels as
 unique_labels = np.unique(final_labels+kmeans.labels_.tolist())